Carlos Pizarro Leongómez: Failed peace process

-M-19 leadership
+M-19 leadership since 1978

-"America" Battalion and CNG
+"America" Battalion and CNG (Coordinadora Nacional Guerrillera)

+Pizarro became commander of M-19 in 1978, He was already part of the "Comando Superior" when they confirmed the death of Jaime Bateman (July 1983) through a written text with his authoriced and legal firm as part o the "Dirección Nacional" and "Comando Superior".(Darío Villamizar.
+Jaime Bateman.
+Bogotá: Planeta, 2002, El M 19 informa a Colombia el 14 de julio de 1983 la muerte de Jaime Bateman Cayón, pág.
+430, 431, 432).

-Pizarro became commander of M-19 in 1986, following the Palace of Justice siege.
-Prior to 1986, Pizarro was the movement's military commander and often credited with moving the group in a more militant direction.
-In January 1986, from the Cauca Andes mountains, Pizarro announced the organization of the "America" Battalion which was composed of fighters from the National Guerrilla Coordinating Group (Coordinadora Nacional Guerrillera) (CNG) and foreign fighters from other Latin American countries.
+In November 1985, the year of the Palacio de Justicia holocaust, Pizarro was the movement's military commander and often credited with moving the group in a more military direction.
+In January 1986, from the Cauca Andes mountains, Pizarro announced the organization of the "America" Battalion which was composed of fighters from the National Guerrilla Coordinating Group (Coordinadora Nacional Guerrillera) (CNG) and foreign "guerrilleros" and fighters from other Latin American and european countries.

-The "America" Battalion was to operate much like the CNG, but on an international level that would include fighters from all over Latin America.
-The group, however, was unable to operate and consolidate due to deportation of suspicious foreigners in the Cauca Department.
-The group's victories included the seizure of neighboring areas such as Belalcázar in August 1986 and Inza in September 1986.
+The "America" Battalion was to operate much like the CNG, but on an international level that would include fighters and militants from all over Latin America and the world.
+The group however, was unable to operate and consolidate due to deportation of suspicious foreigners in the Cauca Department.

 AD/M-19 formation and death

 After 19 years in operation, the group, commanded by Pizarro, began negotiating with the Colombian government, in April 1989, for demobilization conditional on certain grounds.
 The primary request of the group was a full pardon for all prior activities as well as the right to form a political party.
 M-19 in return agreed to turn over all weapons and not to return to violent activities, the demobilization date was set for mid-December 1989.
 The accord was signed in the town of Santo Domingo by Jaime Pardo Rueda, adviser to the president, Raul Orejuela Bueno, Minister of Interior and Pizarro, Commander of M-19.

 Following the signing of the accord, M-19 announced Pizarro would officially run as the group's presidential nominee in the 1990 elections.
 He was assassinated shortly thereafter aboard an Avianca Airlines Boeing 727 plane flying from Bogotá to Barranquilla on April 26, 1990, by a young paramilitary member named Gerardo Gutierrez Uribe, aka "Jerry".
 Gutierrez Uribe himself was shot dead by Pizarro's security detail during the shoot-out.
 During the 1990 presidential campaign, three candidates were assassinated: Luis Carlos Galán, the leading Liberal candidate, Bernardo Jaramillo Ossa for the political party Unión Patriótica (UP), and Pizarro.
 Following the assassination, Antonio Navarro Wolff accepted the nomination of AD/M-19; he later finished third with 12.7% of the vote, losing out to César Gaviria who subsequently appointed him health minister.

 Chief Prosecutor Alfonso Gomez would later charge Carlos Castaño, former leader of the United Self-Defense Forces of Colombia (Autodefensas Unidas de Colombia) (AUC), for the deaths of Jaramillo Ossa and Pizarro on May 24, 1999.